oswaldo/tools/README.md

 As with any group of principles, they are not always compatible and sometimes they even contradict each other.
 In those cases, the order of the principles above is the order of priority.

-## Getting started (for the impatient)

-### Setup
+## Setup

-Currently, this project is developed and tested only on MacOS and, although the project could even be used to install git itself, for now, we assume you already have it installed.
+Currently, this project is developed and tested only on MacOS with Apple silicon (M1) and, although the project could even be used to install git itself, for now, we assume you already have it installed.

 So open your terminal and run the following commands: